Nimdraug/arch-pi-strap/README.md

 # arch-pi-strap
-A very simple shell script that creates an Arch Linux ARM installation for the Raspberry Pi on an SD card.
+A collection of simple shell scripts that create various Arch Linux ARM installations on an SD card for the Raspberry Pi.

 ## required packages
 - [parted](https://www.archlinux.org/packages/?q=parted)